genderkit/genderkit/_articles/spironolactone.md

 ---

 {% capture warn %}
-Spironolactone can cause permanent liver damage and should be taken under medical supervision where possible.
+Spironolactone can cause renal failure (kidney damage), permanent liver damage, and hyperkalemia {% cite seal2017 -l 236 %}.
+It should be taken under medical supervision with regular blood testing.
+{% endcapture %}
+{% include warning warning=warn %}

+{% capture warn %}
 Prolonged anti-androgen treatment can cause infertility, erectile dysfunction and genital shrinkage.
+{% endcapture %}
+{% include warning warning=warn %}

+{% capture warn %}
 Taking anti-androgens without also taking another sex hormone (e.g. [oestrogen]({{ site.baseurl }}{% link _articles/oestrogen.md %}) and/or [testosterone]({{ site.baseurl }}{% link _articles/testosterone.md %}) can cause osteoporosis.
 {% endcapture %}
 {% include warning warning=warn %}

-Several different types of drug are used as anti-androgens.
+Spironolactone is a type of drug called an anti-androgen.
+These drugs reduce testosterone levels.

 Spironolactone is a commonly used antiandrogen in the US.

-While spironolactone is much cheaper to obtain than GnRH agonists, it can often have side effects and after prolonged use may cause liver damage.
-In the UK endocrinologists usually prescribe GnRH (gonadotropin releasing hormone) agonists instead {% cite seal:2007 -l 170 %}.
-These medications are described in more detail on the [GnRH agonists page]({{ site.baseurl }}{% link _articles/gnrh-agonists.md %}).
+In the UK, endocrinologists usually prescribe [GnRH agonists]({{ site.baseurl }}{% link _articles/gnrh-agonists.md %}) instead, as while spironolactone is much cheaper to obtain, it can often have serious side effects {% cite seal:2007 -l 170 %}.
+GnRH agonists are considered to have a very good side-effect profile {% cite seal2017 %}.

 A study has suggested that taking spironolactone with [oestrogen]({{ site.baseurl }}{% link _articles/oestrogen.md %}) may reduce the breast development caused by oestrogen {% cite seal2012predictive %}, though this has not been confirmed by other researchers.